 What do I mean by that?

 Evergreen trees are green all year, right?
 You need to find a product that has a year round market.
-It’s OK to market seasonal items… just don’t base your entire business prospects on something that people only buy once a year.
-I mean, how often do you see Christmas trees in the store… or Easter baskets?
+It’s OK to market seasonal items… just don’t base the future of your entire business on something that people only buy once a year.
+I mean, how often do you see Christmas trees in the store in June, or Easter baskets in December?

 Competitively Priced Products

 It is very hard to sell a $40 product when the customer can go to Walmart and buy a similar item for $20… right.
 And if they can find a similar item at Walmart, they can buy it right then… no waiting for an item to be shipped… and there’s NO shipping costs either.
 All of these come into play and need to be considered when selecting a product to sell.

 Look for products and companies that have been around for awhile and are still popular.
 The company behind the product needs to both be stable and also continue to produce new products.
 That’s an added degree of popularity.

 “Johnny-come-lately” products are fine.
 They’re hot… they’re exciting.
 But will they be around next year?